 Full spectrum oil – contains all the cannabinoids, including CBG and THC.

-Broad-spectrum oil – has the same content as full spectrum oil, only excluding THC.
+Broad-spectrum oil – has the same content as full-spectrum CBG oil, only excluding THC.

 Difference Between Broad-Spectrum and Full-Spectrum CBG Oil

 Essential fatty acids, amino acids, omega-6 fatty acids, flavonoids, terpenes, and other cannabinoids (CBD, CBN, and THC), among others, are all found in hemp plants.
 Each of these substances can be extracted independently and used in vitamins and supplements.
 Similar to this, a “CBG isolation” product is one that solely contains CBG and no additional active ingredients.

 Check the CBG oil’s ingredients to make sure CBG, with or without other chemicals, is present.
 For instance, CBG oil which is marketed as broad-spectrum CBG oil contains several other substances from the hemp source in addition to THC.
 It serves as a THC-free substitute for full-spectrum CBG oils.
 Contrarily, full-spectrum CBG oil includes THC, CBD, terpenes, flavonoids, and other cannabinoids in addition to different compounds.

 How to Use Full Spectrum CBG Oils?

 CBG is most frequently kept in the form of oil droppers.
 It is simple to take and incorporate into routine food and cosmetic goods.
 CBG oil is also available as tinctures and pills.
 Depending on the potency of the CBG oil, there are numerous alternative methods of consuming it.